 By the time freshman orientation comes around, many students already have their class schedules.
 This means you can also use a campus tour to help you pinpoint where your classes are located.
 That will be a huge help on the first day of school!

 2. Dorm Events

 Part of your freshman orientation may focus specifically on getting to know your way around student housing.
-Dorm-related informational sessions may cover a range of topics from how the on-campus meal plan works to where to do your laundry – in short, it’s stuff you’ll want to know about!
+Dorm-related informational sessions may cover a range of topics from how your meal plan works to where to do your laundry — essentially, all the basics you need to know.

 Dorm events aren’t necessarily all business though.
 Social events like barbecues and theme parties during freshman orientation allow new students to get to know their fellow dorm-mates.
 US college dorms can be extremely social places, so this is a great way to get involved in the social scene on campus.